 Address: 48 Salmon Hole Ln., Jamaica, Vermont

-4 The Long Trail
+4. The Long Trail

-Parking areas are at most of these crossings, but no formal hiker shuttle, so hikers need to make arrangements with friends, local taxi companies, or private shuttles.
+Parking areas are at most of these crossings, but there's no formal hiker shuttle, so hikers need to make arrangements with friends, local taxi companies, or private shuttles.
 Trailside shelters and huts are available for camping along the way, but long distance hikers need to be prepared to carry everything with them.
 It is essential to be fully prepared and to have a copy of the most recent Guidebook of the Long Trail before setting out.

-5 Camel's Hump
+5. Camel's Hump

 You can either hike the Monroe Trail to the summit and back or you can make a somewhat longer loop route, following the Long Trail as it drops steeply south from the summit to an intersection at Wind Gap, and returning to the Monroe Trail by the Dean Trail.
 Whichever route you take, it's a demanding climb, often steep, but on well-maintained trails.